MohemmadShaik/JS-Dom-5-Projects/README.md

 **--> setTimeout**<br>
 **--> SetInterval**<br>
 **--> Future Projects**<br>
-**----------------------------------**<br><br>

-  **Normal-JS VS JS-with-Dom**<b>
+  **Normal-JS VS JS-with-Dom**<br>
 **--------------------------**
---> "JavaScript" can refer to the use of the language in any environment,<br>
-focusing on logic, data manipulation, and more.
+--> "JavaScript" can refer to the use of the language in any environment, focusing on logic, data manipulation,and more.

---> "JavaScript with the DOM" specifically refers to using JavaScript to manipulate web pages, enhancing or changing their content, structure<br> and presentation in response to user interactions or other factors.
+--> "JavaScript with the DOM" specifically refers to using JavaScript to manipulate web pages, enhancing or changing their content, structure and presentation in response to user interactions or other factors.

 Author - MohemmadShaik
 Reference - Sheryians Coding School.
-# JS-Dom-5-Projects